AnouerMokrane/recipe-react-app/README.md

  You can deploy the production build to any web hosting provider.

- ## Usage

-  To use the project, simply open the index.html file in a web browser.

 ## Features

 Styled Components: CSS-in-JS library for styling React components.